-BMI is a standard measurement used to evaluate an individual’s weight in relation to height.
+BMI is a standard measurement used to evaluate an individual's weight in relation to height.
 Weight and body fat standards are often set for military organizations -- the Navy, the Air Force, the Army, the Marines and the Coast Guard -- and recruits must meet these standards to enlist or maintain membership.
-Normal BMI for adults is from 18.5 to 24.9, overweight is 25.0 to 29.9, and obese is classified as a BMI of 30 or above.
+Normal BMI for adults is from 18.5 to 24.9.
+A BMI of 25.0 to 29.9 is considered overweight, and 30 or above is considered obesity.
 Not all divisions of the military use BMI as their standard.
 Some branches use body fat percentage or weight maximums.

 The Army sets a minimum and maximum weight for each height and age group and recruits must meet these standards to join the army.
 For a man who is 5 feet 9 inches, the minimum weight for all ages is 128 pounds, and the minimum BMI is 18.9.
 Maximum weight qualifications vary by age range, and the highest weight a man at this height can be -- at any age -- is 186 pounds with a BMI of 27.5.
 For a woman who is 5 feet 4 inches, the minimum weight for all ages is 110 pounds, and the minimum BMI is 18.9.
 Similar to men, the maximum weight varies with age and the resulting BMI ranges from 24.9 for a 17 to 20-year-old to a BMI of 25.9 for women over 40 years of age.

 The Navy uses body fat percentage, not weight or BMI, as a standard for recruits and active members.
 The maximum body fat for men ages 17 to 38 is 22 percent, and for those 40 years of age and above, it is 23 percent.
 For female members of the Navy ages 17 to 38, body fat must be 33 percent or less, and 34 percent or less for those aged 40 and above.